dariusz-wozniak/software-development-project-checklist/README.md

 * [ ] Use effective **communication tool** across organisation.
 * [ ] Avoid **single point of failure** (with [`Bus.Factor == 1`](https://en.wikipedia.org/wiki/Bus_factor)).

-# ❓ What to consider?:
+# ❓ What to consider?

 Apart from the must-have, there are many wonderful nice-to-try ideas that may work with your project!
 If you're not familiar, you may research these.